TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 ~~~

 ### Iterating over a nested array
 Let's break down how to iterate over a nested array using the `#each_with_index` method.
-I find it helpful to think of a nested array as having rows and columns.
+You might find it helpful to think of a nested array as having rows and columns.
 Each row is the nested element and each column is the index of the nested element.
 When we iterate over the teacher_mailboxes example, each element will be one row.

 ~~~ruby
 teacher_mailboxes.each_with_index do |row, row_index|